ScottLogic/blog/_posts/2024-10-24-building-an-assignment-algorithm-1.markdown

 </script>

 Last year, our team was working on an app that organised conferences.
 Our most interesting mission, in my opinion, was to design and build an algorithm that assigned talks to attendees according to their choices.
 This algorithm would save organisers the time, human error and brain power required to ensure all attendees are fairly allocated.
-After having built and run our algorithm, we achieved results that improved the fairness of previously time-costly hand-calculated assignments by 30% (according to our measure), only taking seconds of calculation!
+After having built and run our algorithm, we achieved results that improved the fairness of previously time-costly, hand-calculated assignments by 30%, run in only a matter of seconds!

 ## The brief